intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 For more details, you could also see the log and performance by go to `localhost:6006` in your browser and refer to [Log and Visualization](), or view the source code of `quick_start.py` [here](), or refer to [API Guide]().

 ## Deploy your Own Cluster Serving
+### Installation
+Download Analytics Zoo latest release in [release page]().
+#### Docker User
+For docker user, you have completed the installation.
+#### DIY User
+For DIY user, you have to install Redis, see installation instructions [here]().

+Additionally, if you want to visualize inference summary, you have to install Tensorboard.

 ### Preparing Model
 The Configuration file is `analytics-zoo/docker/cluster-serving/config.yaml`.
 Your Cluster Serving configuration can all be set by modifying this file.